Miruken-Go/demo.microservice/team-srv/readme.md

     http://localhost:8080

 ### Setting env variables
-For convenience, once the container is up and running `build_and_run.sh` will set the require env variables, build, and run the app.
+For convenience, once the container is up and running this script will set the require env variables, build, and run the app.

+    ./cmd/build_and_run.dev.sh